GustavLindberg99/AndroidDrive/README.md

 If your device isn't listed in the command prompt after running this, that's a problem with ADB, not AndroidDrive.
 You may be able to find solutions [here](https://stackoverflow.com/q/21170392/4284627).

-In the unlikely event that your device *is* listed in the command prompt when running the commands above but *not* in AndroidDrive, you can report that as a bug [here](https://github.com/GustavLindberg99/AndroidDrive/issues/new/choose).
+If your device *is* listed in the command prompt when running the commands above but *not* in AndroidDrive, you can report that as a bug [here](https://github.com/GustavLindberg99/AndroidDrive/issues/new/choose).

-## Windows Explorer gives an error that location is not available

-This can happen if Android is asking for your permission to use USB debugging on that specific computer.
-If that's the case, when you unlock your Android device, it will show you a dialog asking if you want to allow this computer to access phone data.
-Tap "Allow".
-For convenience, you can also check the checkbox to always allow from this computer.
-If it still isn't working, try unplugging and then re-plugging your device.

 # Credits